MARTYR-X-LTD/utilities/guide-maker/README.md

 1. Page in notion like the reference
 2. Export in HTML
-3. Rename it to `index-notion.html` or whatever but `index.html`
+3. Unzip the exported file with all images into a folder

 Example title: quickguide // glass_M0RPH1SM

 I call the script from an alias `martyr-guide-maker` in my `.bashrc`

-4. Run `martyr-guide-maker index-notion.html`.
+5. `cd` into the folder and run `martyr-guide-maker {thefile}.html`.
 It will serve the page on http://localhost:8000
-5. Save page with `SingleFile` extension on Brave
+6. Save page with `SingleFile` extension on Brave

 SingleFile options: